lemonmojo/StartupDisk/README.md

 Summary
 -------

-StartupDisk is a little menu bar application for OS X that let's you quickly change the current startup disk.
+StartupDisk is a little menu bar application for OS X that let's you quickly change the current startup disk.<br />
 It is written mainly in Swift.

 License